BrightCanopy/website/README.md

 # Bright Canopy Website

+*This repository is deprecated.
+All new development is in a BitBucket repository.*

 Bright Canopy is an application streaming service which allows users of Second Life and Open Sim to run SL viewers in their web browser.

-This repository is the landing page and website for the project.
+This repository was the landing page and website for the project, but we are now using a different repository on BitBucket.

 This website based on Drew, A Multipurpose Landing Page Template, designed by David Rozando (http://design.davidrozando.com) contact him for licensing of the template.